ctools/ctools/doc/source/about.rst

 within Python.
 Creation of shell or Python scripts and pipelines is supported as well.

-ctools are based on GammaLib, a versatile toolbox for the high-level analysis of astronomical gamma-ray data.
+ctools are based on GammaLib, a versatile toolbox for the scientific analysis of astronomical gamma-ray data.
 Besides CTA, GammaLib supports also the analysis of Fermi/LAT and COMPTEL data, and extensions to support further gamma-ray instruments are planned.